Frequently Asked Gymnastics Questions

 I see that I can sign my child up for your gymnastics classes at any time during the year.
 When is the best time for my child to start?

 We craft our lesson plans around the September – June season.
-If your child starts in September and ends in June, he or she is going to receive a varied, challenging, and fun lesson throughout the season.
+If your child starts in September and ends in June, they are going to receive a varied, challenging, and fun lesson throughout the season.
 With that in mind, our coaches are trained to facilitate a lesson that works students together as a group on skills they can all handle at that point in time.
 Then, coaches work one-on-one with students on the skills they are specifically developing.
 So your child can start any time between September and June and have a wonderful classroom experience, feeling included, challenged, and successful.

 Participating in an entire season is going to give your child the most well-rounded experience, building more strength, developing more flexibility, and learning more skills.
 However, joining the season part way through is still going to be very beneficial.
 If you find your child interested in our classes in March, go ahead and sign them up.
 Their coach will get them started on the basic skills, so that they have a head start on the next season.